wangchning/vocabulary/Vocabulary.md

 - The play is a *tragicomedy* about the terrifying irrationality of love.
 - The apparent irrationality of the markets' reactions is completely understandable.

+### irrelevancy
+- Why was she wasting her time with these irrelevancies?
+- Sympathy is an irrelevance --- we need practical help.

+### issue
+One copy of "Celebrities are Cool" magazine is a issue.
+It is issued, or put out, by the publisher.
+You and your mother may argue over the issue, or topic, of whether or not you should read it.

+- The ground for refusing to permit him to continues his address was stated to be irrelevancy to the question at issue.
+- The fight grew more fierce, and for a long time the issue remained doubtful.

 ## J

 ## K